AlliedPayment/docs/3 - Git/4 - Branching Strategy.md

 - Give it a name and add a description in the conversation area.

 What you'll end oup with is a way for other to code review the changes and see the full scope of what will be affected.
 When you merge the branch into `Dev`, the pull request will be closed automatically.
 If you named your PR properly, Waffle will have moved the ticket statuses for you.

+##Cherry-picking

+Git doesn't use integers as revisions, rather it uses a SHA1 hash.
+If you'd like to get a single commit from another branch and drop it onto another branch, you can perform a `cherry-pick`.
+You will need to run the following command:

+`git cherry-pick <the SHA1 hash of the commit>`

+If a commit cannot be found, try running this to refresh your list of references: `git fetch --all`.